Technology Posts

 Posted By

-If you are interested in getting starte with alarm monitoring service, or if you are needing to upgrade your existing system to LTE, please email us at support@alarmgrid.com.
-Our team is here to check email from 9am to 8pm ET M-F. We look forward to hearing from you!
+If you have any questions about any of the aforementioned news, or if you are looking to start new monitoring service with Alarm Grid, please email us at support@alarmgrid.com.
+Our team is here to check your emails and answer your questions from 9am to 8pm ET M-F. We look forward to hearing from you!

 Comments